Point of No Return, Part II: Salmon in the City

 CURWOOD: With a long metal crowbar, Mr. Nykreim pries the cover off a freshly-installed manhole.

 CURWOOD: (Echoing) Hello!

 NYKREIM: It's 24 feet deep.
 There's this monstrous tank down there that's supposed to retain the stormwater from just three homes.

 CURWOOD: This stormwater detention system is just one of a growing number of environmental precautions that developers have been forced to take by local regulators.
 But Mr. Nykreim feels builders are being pushed too far.
 He says environmental safeguards are making single-family homes too expensive.
 For example, this stormwater system will add about $20,000 to the price of each house it serves.
 And when you talk to him about doing more to save wild salmon passing through the city, Mr. Nykreim begins to bristle.

-NYKREIM: I see this as some kind of eagletopia that somebody in Washington, D.C., would like to see the Pacific Northwest have to experiment around with.
-Come up with a nice little plan that we're going to do everything in the world, everything regardless of economics, to control the environment.
+NYKREIM: I see this as some kind of ecotopia that somebody in Washington, D.C., would like to see the Pacific Northwest have to experiment around with.
+They've come up with a nice little plan that we're going to do everything in the world, everything regardless of economics, to control the environment.

 NYKREIM: Now, I'm nobody's fool here.
-I'll watch ESA come into a community and devastate the community.
+I've watched ESA come into a community and devastate the community.
 And it's going to happen here.
-ESA is implemented here like it has been in other communities, it's going to crush this economy.
+If ESA is implemented here like it has been in other communities, it's going to crush this economy.